American Solidarity Party: Ideology

 The American Solidarity Party largely adheres to the ideology of Christian democracy, which has been influenced by Catholic social teaching, Neo-Calvinist theology and the social teachings espoused by other traditions of Christianity in various parts of the world.
 As such, the ASP looks to the Christian democratic movements in Europe and the Americas.

-The American Solidarity Party has been characterized as conservative on social issues while supporting government intervention in economic matters, making it communitarian.
+The American Solidarity Party has been characterized as conservative on social issues while progressive on economic issues, making it communitarian.

-Political stances

 Social issues

 The American Solidarity Party opposes abortion, euthanasia, and capital punishment on the basis of the sanctity of human life.
-It views the traditional family as being central to society.
+It views the nuclear family as being central to society, supporting ending same sex marriage, the repeal of no-fault divorce, and direct cash payments to families proportional to the number of children they have.

 The American Solidarity Party advocates for a sympathetic approach to immigration.
 They believe in balancing the need for secure borders with a commitment to human dignity.
 This involves addressing the root causes of migration, such as the impact of the country's military, political, and economic power abroad.

 Economic issues

 The American Solidarity Party supports a universal healthcare system as well as an economy containing widespread distribution of productive property, in particular increased worker ownership and management of their production.
+The party is also supports economic interventionism.